 GMAT (or GRE–General Test) results are required for all applications to the doctoral program; this includes McGill master's students applying to the Ph.D.
 The minimum GMAT (or GRE–General Test) score required is 70% equivalency.
 Tests must have been written within the past five years.

 Applicants to graduate studies whose mother tongue is not English, and who have not completed an undergraduate or graduate degree from a recognized foreign institution where English is the language of instruction or from a recognized Canadian institution (anglophone or francophone), must submit documented proof of competency in oral and written English.
 Before acceptance, appropriate exam results must be submitted directly from the TOEFL (Test of English as a Foreign Language) or IELTS (International English Language Testing Systems) Office.
-An institutional version of TOEFL is not acceptable.
 Applications will not be considered if a TOEFL or IELTS test result is not available.
 A minimum score of 100 for the Internet-based test, with each component score not less than 20, is required for admission.
 A minimum score of 7 for IELTS is required.
 Tests must have been written within the past two years.

 Files will not be considered unless GMAT (or GRE-General Test) and TOEFL scores are received by the Application Deadline.

 McGill’s online application form for graduate program candidates is available at www.mcgill.ca/gradapplicants/apply.

 For application dates and deadlines, please consult the following website: www.mcgill.ca/desautels/programs/phd/admissions/deadline.